nperezcasas/cp-project-3/README.md

 **Flixter 2** is an app that introduces networking and gets data from an online API and displays it in the application.
 If you click on a specific movie, it shows extra data.
 There is also a poster view of all the available movies.

-Time spent: **4** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Implement network call and table view to display a list of movies currently playing (title, description, image(not displaying image))
+- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
 - [X] App has a collection view with the same list of movies
 - [X] Uses a tab bar controller to switch between collection view and table view screens